 Superheroes saving the world?
 Sign me up!
 Here’s a list of superhero comics that are kid-friendly, and many are also our grownup favorites.
+Some of the graphic novels below are your traditional mainstream superhero comics, some are break-the-mold independent work.
 Even if the young reader in your life doesn’t have a superhero addiction, the books below are lots of fun.

 Before we jump in:

 - All comics here can be bought as graphic novels/collections, not only as single issues.
 Your library may own many of these!